adya2004/Bankruptcy_Prediction/README.md

 # Bankruptcy Prediction Using NLP

-This application leverages state-of-the-art natural language processing (NLP) techniques for bankruptcy prediction.
-It uses advanced models for knowledge extraction, summarization, and knowledge graph representation to generate insightful reports about financial risks.
+This is a group project aimed at developing an innovative bankruptcy prediction model combining natural language processing and structured financial analysis.
+The project involves preprocessing the MD&A sections of financial reports from Indian companies, utilizing advanced NLP techniques to summarize and extract structured information.
+A knowledge graph is built in Neo4j from the extracted data and enriched with financial ratios and market indicators (e.g., VIX index).
+This data is further integrated with embeddings generated using the TransE model for robust bankruptcy classification.

 ## Models Used